• All Recipes

 • Ripe banana – The riper the better.
 More brown spots mean natural sweetness and better flavor.

-• Plant-based milk – Oat, soy, cashew, or almond milk all work.
+• Plant-based milk – Oat, soy, cashew nut milk, or almond milk all work.
 Oat is creamy and closest to the classic version, soy adds protein, cashew gives extra richness, or for a lighter option, use almond or even rice milk.

 • Water